 Sydney $1030 8.3 years

-*Using only federal rebate and $8500 installed cost.
-Based on estimated overnight electricity consumption of 7kWh.
+*Based on using only federal rebate, $8500 installed cost, and estimated overnight electricity use of 7kWh.

 Additional state and territory battery schemes